Jay Gandhi

 Notes on Write Amplification versus Read Perspiration

-This was shared by one of the colleagues on Relog server on Discord.
-The discussion was about how log-structured based databases are not meant to have a 1:1 read per write ratio.
+This was shared by a colleague.
+The discussion centered on how log-structured databases are not designed for a 1:1 read-to-write ratio.
 There are various ways to tune the data structure to favor one over the other.
-You can read the original article from here .
-About Pat, He is one of the top publishers in different subject areas like distributed architecture, database transaction processing, etc. You can find the details of his latest research articles on his ACM profile page https://dl.acm.org/profile/81100628190 .
-Blockquotes in this post are the notes, I’ve picked from his article. ...
+You can read the original article here .
+About Pat: He is a leading author in areas like distributed architecture, database transaction processing, and more.
+You can find his latest research on his ACM profile page .
+Blockquotes in this post are excerpts from his article. ...